Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Active-set identification in the non-convex case

 The scope of this section is two-fold: \begin{enumerate}[label=(\roman*), leftmargin=*] \item Firstly, it will be shown that, given a sequence of points $\{x^k\} \to x^*$ produced by AC2CD, an iteration $\kA$ exists such that, for all $k > \kA$,

-Namely, in a finite number of iterations AC2CD sets to the bounds all the variables that satisfy the strict complementarity at $x^*$. \item Secondly, we will give a characterization of the neighborhood of $x^*$ where~\eqref{active_set_identification} holds, which will be used in Section~\ref{sec:active_set_complexity} to obtain an upper bound for $\kA$ (under the additional assumption of strong convexity of $f$). \end{enumerate}
+Namely, in a finite number of iterations AC2CD sets to the bounds all the variables that satisfy the strict complementarity at $x^*$. \item Secondly, we will give a characterization of the neighborhood of $x^*$ where~\eqref{active_set_identification} holds, which will be used in Section~\ref{sec:active_set_complexity} to obtain an upper bound for $\kA$ (under convexity of $f$ and a quadratic growth condition). \end{enumerate}

 Note that, as common when analyzing active-set identification properties of an optimization algorithm, here we require the whole sequence $\{x^k\}$ to converge.
-Let us remark that, in our case, this assumption is automatically satisfied if the number of stationary points in $\LS$ is finite.
-This follows from the fact that, as shown in~\cite{cristofari:2019}, the sequence produced by AC2CD is such that $\lim_{k \to \infty} \norm{x^k - x^{k+1}} = 0$, and then $\{x^k\}$ converges if all the stationary points are isolated~\cite{ortega:1970}.
+For AC2CD, in~\cite{cristofari:2019} it was shown that every limit point of $\{x^k\}$ is stationary and, if $\{f(x^k)\}$ converges, then $\lim_{k \to \infty} \norm{z^{k,i+1}-z^{k,i}} = 0$, $i=1,\ldots,n$, implying that $\lim_{k \to \infty} \norm{x^{k+1}-x^k} = 0$ if a limit point of $\{x^k\}$ exists.
+So, using the same arguments given in~\cite[Theorem~14.1.5]{ortega:1970}, we get that the whole sequence $\{x^k\}$ converges if the number of stationary points in $\LS$ is finite.
+By a more general result stated in~\cite[Proposition~8.3.10]{facchinei:2003}, we also have that the whole sequence $\{x^k\}$ converges if it has an isolated limit point.
+Other conditions can be obtained from~\cite[Theorem~4.3]{bomze:2019a}: if $f$ satisfies a suitable descent property along the search directions, then a strict local minimum with no other stationary points in its neighborhood attracts the whole sequence $\{x^k\}$.

 Now, we start our analysis by giving an intermediate result stating that, in a neighborhood of $x^*$, the index $j(k)$ is such that $l_{j(k)} < x^*_{j(k)} < u_{j(k)}$.

 \begin{proposition} Let $\{x^k\}$ be a sequence of points produced by AC2CD and assume that $\lim_{k \to \infty} x^k = x^*$.
 Define the maximum distance from the bounds at $x^*$ as